FireStarW/linux-song-grab-py/README.md

         $ python3 linux-song-grab.py

-It will output the song title, artist, album, and year to both individual text files and a oneliner text file, along with the album art to its base directory.
+From the first opened media player, it will output the song title, artist, album, and year to both individual text files and a oneliner text file, along with the album art to its base directory.